“I could never do what you do.”

 Sadly, he’s absolutely right.
 There are so many haters out there.

-Some of you already know this, but after I bought the domain name for my first blog (Cubepiphany) in 2009, it took me 3 long years to publish my first blog post in September of 2012.
+Some of you already know this, but it took me three long years to find the guts to publish my first ever blog post here on this site.

 The reason for the ridiculously long delay, you might be wondering?